-26. Ramsing and co-workers developed an FIA method for acid-base titrations using a carrier stream that is 2.0×10^{-3} M NaOH and that contains the acid-base indicator bromothymol blue.
-Standard solutions of HCl were injected, and the following values of Δt were measured from the resulting fiagrams.
+25. Ramsing and co-workers developed an FIA method for acid-base titrations using a carrier stream consisting of 2.0×10^{-3} M NaOH and the acid-base indicator bromothymol blue.25 Standard solutions of HCl were injected, and the following values of Δt were measured from the resulting fiagrams.